| This is a simple information sheet on how to do simple fault finding using no

 handset cord - normally goes faulty where the cord meets the handset.

-Pull the handset cord tight and test - if the noise goes then you have the
+Pull the handset cord tight and wriggle - if the noise comes on, then move

 cloth covered cords.